This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 The information in our articles is NOT intended to replace a one-on-one relationship with a qualified health care professional and is not intended as medical advice.

-Castor Oil Benefits as a Laxative and Skin Moisturizer
+Castor Oil Benefits as a Laxative, Skin Moisturizer & Beyond

-For centuries, at the first sign of illness, many parents and grandparents would immediately turn to giving their children castor oil, either topically or internally, to naturally boost immune function and speed up healing.
+For centuries, at the first sign of illness, many parents and grandparents would immediately turn to giving their children castor oil, either topically or internally, to naturally boost immune function and speed up healing, among other castor oil benefits.

 What is castor oil used for today?
 As shown below, it has natural stimulant laxative properties and may be able to boost lymphatic, circulatory and immune health.
-It also may help remedy constipation, arthritis and more.
+It also may help with constipation and arthritis, among other castor oil benefits for skin, hair and beyond.

 What is castor oil?

 Castor oil is a non-volatile fatty oil that is derived from the seeds of the castor bean (Ricinus communis) plant, aka castor seeds.
-The castor oil plant belongs to the flowering spurge family called Euphorbiaceae and is mainly cultivated in Africa, South America and India (India accounts for over 90% of castor oil exports globally).
+The castor oil plant belongs to the flowering spurge family called Euphorbiaceae and is mainly cultivated in Africa, South America and India.
+(India accounts for over 90 percent of this oil’s exports globally.)

-Aside from its primary constituent, ricinoleic acid, castor oil also contains other beneficial salts and esters that mainly act as skin-conditioning agents.
-Compounds found in castor can help stabilize the texture and consistency of products, which is why castor oil is used in so many cosmetics, hair and skincare treatments.
+Aside from its primary constituent, ricinoleic acid, this oil also contains other beneficial salts and esters that mainly act as skin-conditioning agents.
+Compounds found in castor can help stabilize the texture and consistency of products, which is why castor oil is used in so many cosmetics, hair and skin care treatments.

 Indeed, research studies have found that castor oil contains therapeutic components including fatty acids, flavonoids, phenolic compounds, amino acids, terpenoids and phytosterols.
 These various compounds give the oil the following properties and potential health benefits: